viksuper555/ShowMeAlgo/README.md

 # ShowMeAlgo
-Visualisation of Dijkstra algorithm using WinForms
+Visualisation of Dijkstra and A* algorithms using WinForms Generation of a random graph

 You can add nodes and weighted directed edges.
 Then you can run the algroithm step by step and see the state after each step.